Tykky/Raytracer/Documentation/implementation.md

 then time complexity will be O(log(n)).
 Searching from this tree is similar to binary search.

+Following is done to form the actual tree (in order)

+1. Pick randomly axis from 3 (x,y,z)
+2. Sort objects along this axis.
+3. split the axis into two sub trees

+**Note that qsort is used to do the sorting.
+This is default sorting algorithm in C.** This should be replaced with self implemented one.

 #### Sphere

 Sphere class defines the sphere primitive.
 This inherits the abstract primitive